activeadmin/activeadmin/docs/3-index-pages.md

 remove_filter :id
 ```

+### Allow Filtering Attributes

+By default, filtering on any model attributes is denied, this is a security
+feature to prevent users from filtering (reading by guessing) attributes that
+shouldn't be accessible by them.
+To allow filtering on attributes, follow the [Ransack Authorization guide]
+to extend `ransackable_attributes` class method.

 ## Index Scopes

 You can define custom scopes for your index page.
 This will add a tab bar above